People who will not sustain trees will soon live in a world that will not sustain people.

 In and around trees, people feel they are a part of something bigger…

-• To share the love of trees and nature in community gatherings, and in the resulting photographs;
+• SHARING the love of trees and nature in community gatherings, and with the resulting photographs;

-• To heighten people’s felt connection to the natural world;
+• HEIGHTENING people’s sensory and emotional connection to the natural world;

-• To encourage and inspire people to express these feelings in their own unique way;• To raise awareness of the critical roles trees play in our lives, both globally and personally.
-Trees play an essential role in creating and maintaining life-sustaining earth, air, and water.
-By their very presence, trees also enrich our daily lives in numerous, inexplicable, and profound ways, calming us, soothing us, inspiring us. - Jack Gescheidt, 2013
+• ENCOURAGING & INSPIRING people to express this experience, these feelings, in their own unique way;• RAISING AWARENESS of the critical roles trees play in our lives, globally and personally: Trees help create and maintain life-sustaining air, soil, and water.
+We need trees to survive, and thrive.
+They also enrich our daily lives in numerous, profound, often inexplicable ways, including calming us, soothing us, inspiring us.- Jack Gescheidt, 2014

 We humans may only be here for a brief stay in the cosmic picture, but we have the tremendous power of free will to shape our world.
 Many of us in technologically advanced cultures have forgotten the ancient wisdom trees and other life forms patiently hold.
 Among them are the simple, profound feelings of wonder of being alive.
 If we cherish Earth’s myriad living organisms, perceive or better yet FEEL all life as one organism we are an integral part of, we can alleviate tremendous and needless suffering.
 We can rekindle in our hearts a reverence for the interconnectedness of all living creatures, and feel the joy and wonder this realization brings.